neuronsimulator/nrn/packaging/python/README.md

 The `test_wheels.sh` will check if nvc/nvc++ compiler is available and run tests with hpe-mpi, intel-mpi and mvapich2 MPI modules.
 Also, it checks if GPU is available (using `pgaccelinfo -nvidia` command) and then run few tests on GPU as well.

-Similar to BB5, the wheel can be tested on any desktop system provided that NVHPC compiler module is loaded.
+Similar to BB5, the wheel can be tested on any desktop system provided that NVHPC compiler module is loaded or appropriate PATH environment variable is setup.

 #### Upload wheels